 TIMING

 Dahlia’s are cold sensitive.
 Wait to plant your tubers until the ground is at least 15°C and all danger of frost has past.
+If your nighttime temperatures are consistently above 15°C, that is a great indicator that your tuber will be happy in the ground.

 SITE

-Choose a position with free draining, ph neutral soil.
-We treat our dahlia’s like tomatoes, preparing the soil in the Autumn before with well rotted manure, rock phosphate and/or bone meal depending on the soil needs.
+We begin preparing the soil in the Autumn before our spring planting with compost, well rotted manure, rock phosphate and/or bone meal depending on the soil needs - we use a soil test to assess this.
 We then sow a diverse green manure mix of oats, peas, lupin, vetch, clover, rye.
+This not only protects the soil from heavy winter rains (if we have them) it also feeds the biology of our soil which in turn feeds our plants.
 We leave this to grow late autumn - early spring, mowing it down and incorporating it into the soil 3-4 weeks ahead of planting our dahlia tubers.

 PLANTING